JackV2020/appDataTest/lifeData/README.md

 The text below explains how to add an example or a theme.

+The easiest way, for you ;-) that is, is to open an issue at https://github.com/JackV2020/appDataTest and describe what you want me to add.

+However, you may want to do it yourself.....

 First you need to fork https://github.com/JackV2020/appDataTest, next make your local changes like described below and finaly create a pull request for me.

-There are 2 methods to add an example.
+There are 3 methods to add an example.
 The difference is the way the cells are described.
-Both methods ask you to create a file with 1 required field and add that file to all_examples.json.
+All 3 methods ask you to create a file with 1 required field and add that file to all_examples.json.

- Example method 1 : "Text"

- 1) Start on the Preset screen of your Toon and click '3 x 3'.
-    Next select "Glider" and switch to the Life screen.
-    On the Life screen click "No Clicks/Click Cells" so you see the grid.
-    Select the theme Black/White.

- 2) Think there is a rectangle exactly around the live cells.
-    It is 3 rows and 3 columns.
-So not the full screen.
-    The upper left cell in your rectangle is just to the left of the upper cell which is alive.
-    This cell which is not alive has row,column coordinates 0,0.

- 3) For each row write down a series of dots (dead cells) and zeros (live cells).
-    For the example this would be :
-    <br>.0.
-    <br>..0
-    <br>000

- 4) Copy example_glider.json to example_<some_descriptive_name>.json.

- 5) Put the rows in 1 string and seperate the rows by a space like :
-    ".0. ..0 000" and use this for the Text field in your file.
-    "Text" is the only required field.
-Optional fields are described below.

- 6) Add your entry at the top of all_examples.json.
-    The 3 fields Type, Name and file are required fields.

- Example method 2 : "Array"
+ Example method 1 : "Array"

  1) Start on the Preset screen of your Toon and click '3 x 3'.
     Next select "Captured Cross" and switch to the Life screen.